This page contains answers to Frequently Asked Questions related to Woo, WooCommerce.com, WooThemes.com.

 You receive updates and support for as long as your subscription is in effect.
 Refer to our Subscriptions section.

 Does My Theme Package Ever Expire? ↑ Back to top

 You stop receiving product updates and support when your Subscription has expired.
 You can still use your theme; it will still work.
 Refer to our Subscriptions section.

 Does My Theme Purchase Include a PSD File? ↑ Back to top

 What’s The Big Deal About The PSD File? ↑ Back to top

-The PSD files (original design in Photoshop format) come in handy when you want to make structural and design changes to a theme before jumping into code.
-This option is usually selected by design agencies and freelancers who need to mock up an initial site design (jpg, gif, png or psd format) to present to clients.
-They then don’t need to get their hands dirty in PHP/HTML/CSS before having the exact design brief in hand.
-Lots of our themes depend not only on styling colors/typography in CSS, but also on background images.
-Using the PSD files allows for quick tweaks to these images.
-You can, of course, re-create images if you know your way around Photoshop, but for novices this should set you in the right direction.
+The PSD files (original design in Photoshop format) came in handy when making structural and design changes to a theme before jumping into code.
+This option was usually selected by design agencies and freelancers who need to mock up an initial site design (jpg, gif, png or psd format) to present to clients.
+They then didn’t need to get their hands dirty in PHP/HTML/CSS before having the exact design brief in hand.
+Lots of our themes depend not only on styling colors/typography in CSS but also on background images.
+Using PSD files allows for quick tweaks to these images.
+You can, of course, re-create images if you know your way around Photoshop, but for novices, this should set you in the right direction.

 Can I Test A Theme Before Purchasing? ↑ Back to top

-Yes, you can review theme demos or access each from its Woo product page.
+Yes, you can review theme demos or access each from its product page.
 If you have questions on how our themes work, you can read our Theme Documentation for more information.
-We also have a 30-day money back guarantee that allows you to try the theme.
-If you aren’t satisfied with your purchase, we are happy to exchange your theme or issue a refund.
+We also have a 30-day money-back guarantee that allows you to try the theme.
+If you aren’t satisfied with your purchase, we are happy to issue a refund.